Conductor, Violin Section

 He is prolific in opera as well, having led celebrated performances of “Un ballo in maschera” and “Rigoletto” at the the Sydney Opera House, and his most recent triumphs include “La Traviata” at the Fujiwara Opera, “Le Nozze di Figaro” and “Ainadamar” at the Nissay Theatre, and “La Traviata” and “Aida” at the New National Theatre.

-Hirokami is currently Chief Conductor and Music Advisor of the Kyoto Symphony Orchestra.
-In his eight years, he made the orchestra grown up greatly and made a big success at Suntory Hall, Tokyo in 2014 which televised by NHK.
-As the result in following year he received 46th Suntory Music Award with Kyoto Symphony Orchestra.
+Hirokami is currently Chief Conductor and Artistic Advisor of the Kyoto Symphony Orchestra.
+He made the orchestra grown up greatly and as the one of the results he received 46th Suntory Music Award with Kyoto Symphony Orchestra in 2015.
 In 2017 Sapporo Symphony Orchestra appointed him as Friendship Guest Conductor.
 Hirokami also devotes his time and energy to the education as the professor at Tokyo College of Music.